BU-CS320/Summer-2019/assignments/HW0/README.md

 Analytical Homework One:  <a href="http://www.cs.bu.edu/fac/snyder/cs320/Homeworks%20and%20Labs/Analytical%20Homeworks/hw00.pdf">PDF</a> (to be filled out, scanned, and uploaded to <a href="www.gradescope.com">Gradescope</a>).

-Coding Homework is to follow the following instructions and then complete the task shown in HW0/src/.
+Coding Homework is to follow the following instructions and then complete the program in HW0/src/.

 If you are a mac user you may need to follow the instructions under [mac-hints.md](mac-hints.md).